"Highly intelligent, she is extremely responsive and unmistakably a leader in her field."

 Since 2002, Naomi has been instructed by a large number of NHS Trusts, local authorities and private sector organisations in mass equal pay litigation across the country.Amongst other Trusts, Naomi has acted for North Cumbria University Hospitals NHS Trust (formerly, North Cumbria Acute Hospitals NHS Trust) in the largest piece of equal pay litigation in Europe (as measured by volume and value of claims).
 Notable cases in this area include:

-Naomi is acting for a national supermarket chain in connection with equal pay claims brought against it across the country.
+Naomi is acting for one of the ‘big four’ national supermarket chains in connection with equal pay claims brought against it across the country.

 Naomi has considerable experience and expertise in this area: